skreynolds/skreynolds.github.io/_posts/2020-03-09-modelling-plant-1.md

 * **Governor**: used for controlling the angular velocity (and frequency) of the system;
 * **Turbine**: this is the steam turbine which provides the mechanical torque to drive the generator; and
-* **Generator load**: desciribes the electrical power that is produced and the electrical torque from connected loads.
+* **Generator load**: describes the electrical power that is produced and the electrical torque from connected loads.

 The derivations are a bit involved, but worth understanding.
 This post will cover the basics of how the literature goes about modelling a governor for a steam turbine.
 Other governor models can be more involved as the mechanical complexity of the turbine increases.

 The analysis below will draw heavily from Kothari's awesome book: [*Modern Power Systems Analysis*](https://www.amazon.com.au/Modern-Power-System-Analysis-4e/dp/1259003175/ref=sr_1_1?qid=1586508013&refinements=p_27%3ADr.+D+P+Kothari&s=books&sr=1-1).

 ## governor model
 The most important part of a speed governor are the two large masses (the pair of balls) which spin around a central axis.
 These masses are mechanically coupled to the the turbine drive shaft, so their angular velocity is a function of the turbine speed.
 Elgerd's [*Electric Energy System Theory: An Introduction*](https://www.amazon.com/Electric-Energy-Systems-Theory-Elgerd/dp/007099286X) provides a really great schematic representation of the governing system for a steam turbine, shown in Figure 1.
 This schematic is used to derive the plant model for the governor.